Program Policies

 10.3 Subject Matter Competence

 10.4 Candidates are required to ensure that the midterm and final student teaching evaluation from both the University Mentor and their Cooperating Teacher(s) are submitted on S4 @ the Beach.
-Candidates will not be recommended for a credential until the student teaching evaluations are submitted.
+Candidates will not be recommended for a credential until all the student teaching evaluations are submitted.

 10.5 Student teachers are not permitted to take any additional course outside the 15 units of student teaching and the 3-unit seminar during their student teaching semester.

-10.6 Student Teaching Placement
+10.6 Student Teaching Placement (20 weeks following the district calendar)

 10.6.2 Student teaching placements will be for a minimum of five periods per day, Monday 鈥 Friday.
 Three class periods will be for teaching, one for preparation and one for observations.

-10.6.3 Student teachers, including interns, district permit, private school and long term sub student teachers, must have a minimum of three courses in their content area within their teaching load.
+10.6.3 Student teachers, including interns, district permit, private school and long term sub student teachers, must have a minimum of three courses in their content area within their teaching assignment.
 Interns may not teach outside their content area.

 10.6.5 Students will be guaranteed supervision in a student teaching placement within 20 miles from 色中色 providing that 色中色 has a valid Affiliation Agreement on file and the candidate is accepted by said district.